No Medical Exam Term Life Insurance

 - Without exam: $57.05 monthly

 Sometimes the difference is minimal, but not always.
-It’s a good idea to check rates on both regular term life and no exam term life before applying.
+It’s a good idea to check rates on regular term life and no medical exam term life insurance rates before applying.

 2. You’ll Have More Options to Choose From